What?

 Local production can:

-- Minimise use of resources i.e. transport costs, CO² emission and logistics.
+- minimise use of resources i.e. transport costs and CO² emissions.

-- Enable design innovation in collaboration with manufacturers within production.
+- enable design innovation and production flexibility, in close collaboration with manufacturers.

 Challenges